List of The Librarian characters: Character history

-In “And the Cost of Education” she is intrigued by college life because she was too sick to attend.
+In "And the Cost of Education" she is intrigued by college life because she was too sick to attend.
 In that episode, she is pulled into another world where she is invited to join the Lake, a secret organization of women who realized long ago that magic and science would become one.
 She has seen their forum on line.
 They offer her the chance to learn, study and grow with them, but she declines to join them because of her loyalty to her work as a Librarian.
-Jenkins tells her to be on her guard: In the age-old debate about what to do about magic, the Lake has always been “ambitious.”
+Jenkins tells her to be on her guard: In the age-old debate about what to do about magic, the Lake has always been "ambitious."

-Cassandra reveals to Ezekiel and Jacob in “What Lies Beneath the Stones” that, knowing the tumor will eventually kill her, she has chosen a specific day to die.
+Cassandra reveals to Ezekiel and Jacob in "What Lies Beneath the Stones" that, knowing the tumor will eventually kill her, she has chosen a specific day to die.
 In the episode "And the Eternal Question" she is forced to have the tumor removed and as a result her mathematical abilities are greatly enhanced, and she gains the power to communicate telepathically.
+In that same episode, it is shown that Cassandra is physically and romantically attracted to both men and women; she asked Jenkins out on a date (who rebuffed her advances due to their massive age difference) and kissed the vampire Estrella at the end of the episode.

+In the pilot episode of the The Librarians: The Next Chapter, Cassandra is mentioned but does not make an appearance.
+Jacob explains to Vikram Chamberlain that it was actually Cassandra that figured out when and where Vikram could be freed from his imprisonment and tasked him to save their fellow Librarian.

 Description

 Lindy Booth was a fan of the Librarian movies before being cast and loves "the sense of humor in the series, which is perfect for families".
-She said of her character, Cassandra, that she is an "interesting and fascinating girl" and that it was "a challenging part, because she ... seen her whole life as being cursed, and she’s never been happy or comfortable with who she is.
+She said of her character, Cassandra, that she is an "interesting and fascinating girl" and that it was "a challenging part, because she ... seen her whole life as being cursed, and she's never been happy or comfortable with who she is.
 So to be able to go on this journey and find acceptance for Cassandra in her 20s, and finally feeling like her curse is a gift, was really exciting to me.
-So I couldn’t wait to do that."
+So I couldn't wait to do that."
 Booth was nominated for a Saturn Award for her portrayal of the character in 2016.